2022 Bihar Caste-Based Survey: First phase

 The first phase of the caste-based survey started in Bihar from January 7, 2023, and ended on January 21.
 The number of all households in the State were counted and recorded in the first phase.
 The second phase will be calculated on the basis of the data of the first phase.
 All the data collected in the first phase is uploaded on this portal and these data will be available to the enumerators and supervisors at the time of second enumeration on the mobile app.
 In the first phase of caste census, census workers reached about 25,890,497 families across Bihar in 38 districts, which have 534 blocks and 261 urban local bodies and numbered the houses.
 In the first phase, the name of the head of the family and the number of members living there were recorded.
 More than 518,000 personnel were engaged in the caste census of the first phase which began on January 7.
-A survey of 14.35 lakh families was done in the district of Patna, left out families can give information to District Caste Enumeration Cell.
+A survey of 1.435 million families was done in the district of Patna, left out families can give information to District Caste Enumeration Cell.